guilhemmarchand/trackme/docs/configuration.rst

 Configuration
 #############

-**Since the version 1.2.6, TrackMe requires the creation of a metric index, or the configuration of the metric index target if you wish to use an existing index:**
+.. hint:: Since TrackMe 1.2.6, the application requires the creation of a metric index

 .. image:: img/configure_ui_metrics_idx.png
    :alt: configure_ui_metrics_idx.png
    :align: center

-**Since the version 1.2.4, TrackMe requires the creation of a summary index, or the configuration of the summary index target if you wish to use an existing index:**
+.. hint:: Since TrackMe 1.2.4, the application requires the creation of an event index

 .. image:: img/configure_ui_summary_idx.png
    :alt: configure_ui_summary_idx.png
    :align: center

-**All main configuration items are macro based, which are exposed in the configuration UI:**
+.. tip:: In TrackMe, all main items are macro based such that these can be customised if required, an easy access is provided via the configuration UI

 .. image:: img/configure_ui.png
    :alt: configure_ui.png